basiqio/basiq-connect-control/README.md

   - Name of the company(bank)
   Type: String

-## Example Usage

-- First you have to Install react and react-dom:
-    $ npm install react
-    $ npm install react-dom
+## How to use it

-Then you can call Basiq Connect with two possible ways to authenticate: You can provide connect link or you can provide access provide token and user id.
+Basiq Connect requires authentication.
+Authentication can be done through providing connect link or access token and user id.

 - Calling Basiq Connect with provided token and userID Add the following code to your .js file: